 HELP FOR HOUSEHOLDS - this website, set up by HM Government, includes information on support that you could get access to.
 This includes childcare costs, transport costs and finding work.

 ENERGY BILLS SUPPORT SCHEME - As of 29th July 2022, HM Government have announced how the Energy Bills Support Scheme will work.
 The scheme aims to help ease the affect of rising energy prices with all households receiving a £400 discount on their bills.
+The BBC have also put together this helpful guide to explain when and how the payments will be made.

 BENEFITS CALCULATOR - you can check that you are receiving all the benefits that you are entitled to by using this benefits calculator by www.entitledto.co.uk